PLAIZEAU/PLAIZEAU/README.md

 - 👋 Hi, I’m Pascal
 - 👀 I’m interested in DevOps, Python and Big Data
-- 🌱 I’m currently learning Python, Django, CSSand HTML
+- 🌱 I’m currently learning Python, Django, CSS and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...